pulumi/infrastructure-as-code-workshop/labs/02-app-arch/02-containers-on-ecs.md

 ...
 ```

-## Step 3 — Build and Publish a Private Container Image
+## Step 3 &mdash; Build and Publish a Private Container Image

 Add a few new files.
 First, `app/site/index.html`: